 Releases are structured for a series of changes to the Test environments, optimised using a variety of release approaches (sequential, parallel, emergency).

-Releases are planned and prepared with the MHSS Programme and Programme Participant organisations in mind, considering all areas of impact and not just the technical change.
+Releases are planned and prepared with the MHHS Programme and Programme Participant organisations in mind, considering all areas of impact and not just the technical change.

 Development & Build, Testing and Environment Strategies which are part of Release Management Service are described in separate documentation (please refer to the “Related Documents” section of this document).